TheChunkyPumpkinhead/PythonGame/README.md

 ---QUIZ GAME---

 This is a quiz game using Python.<br />
-In this game, I displayed the beginning knowledge and use of:<br />
+In this game, easy questions are asked and answered with a percentage feature to show the score of correct answers to help display basic knowledge of the following Python fundamentals:<br />
 Variables <br />
 Functions <br />
 if statements <br />